-Don’t publish a book that will send your readers to sleep.
+Don’t write and publish a book that will send your readers off to sleep

 Sadly, though, after a great start, the book slowly sent me to sleep.